cspr-rad/kairos-spec/src/spec.typ

 We have to make sure the same L2 transaction cannot be used twice.
 One option is to add the Merkle root of the Validium's state at the time the L2 transaction is submitted, to the ZKP's public inputs, and have the ZKR code verify this.
 The problem with this approach is that any deposit or withdrawal on L1 would then require all in-progress L2 transactions to be recreated and resigned.
 We could have the smart contract store two Merkle roots though, the current one and the last one posted by L2 (i.e. the second one doesn't change based on deposits and withdrawals).
 That way, no L2 transactions must be resigned upon deposit or withdrawal, while we also guarantee uniqueness.

 Note that this solution does require that the same L2 transaction cannot be posted twice within the same rollup.
 However, this is easy to avoid by requiring all L2 transactions rolled up into the same ZKR (for posting to L1) to be independent, i.e. to not clash in senders and receivers with any other L2 transactions.
-We want to set this requirement anyway in order to stimulate parallelization opportunities within the ZKP/ZKR generation.
+We want to set this requirement anyway for parallelization purposes, both in constructing L2 transactions and ZKP/ZKR generation.

 === Two phases of the server <phases>

 After collecting L2 transactions, the L2 server must be allowed time to create a ZKR and post it to L1.
-During this "phase 2", no new L2 transactions can be accepted into the queue, given the L2 transaction posting uniqueness discussion above.
+During this "phase 2", no new L2 transactions can be accepted into the queue, given that L2 transactions depend on the Validium state at the time of posting.
 Therefore, the L2 server will accept transactions for ten seconds, then refuse them for ten seconds so it has time to create a ZKR and post it to L1.
 Afterward new L2 transactions are accepted again.
 If an L2 transaction is posted during phase 2, a clear error message is returned to the API caller.
 Our web UI and CLI will be built to appropriately deal with this error, waiting for a few seconds before a retry.

-Note that this second phase requires some amount of computation and therefore some time to get accomplished.
-Meanwhile, if a deposit or withdraw transaction gets pushed to L1, the ZKR computation must start over, since the old Merkle root is different.
+Note that this second phase requires some computation and therefore some time.
+Meanwhile, if a deposit or withdraw transaction is pushed to L1, the ZKR computation must start over, since the old Merkle root is different.
 The generation of the individual ZKPs, on the other hand, does not depend on the old Merkle root, only on their sender and receiver's Validium balances.

 === L2 transactions

-The contents of an L2 transaction are:
+The content of an L2 transaction is:
 - Sender's address
 - Receiver's address
 - Token ID, i.e. currency